algolia/instantsearch/docgen/src/getting-started.md

 **InstantSearch.js** is a JavaScript library that lets you create an instant search results experience using Algolia’s REST API.

-In this tutorial, you'll lean how to:
+In this tutorial, you'll learn how to:

   * import `instantsearch.js` on your website
   * display results from Algolia